ralna/GALAHAD/doc/C/rst-dir/struct_trek_control_type.rst

 	char linear_solver_for_s[31]

 the name of the linear equation solver used to solve any symmetric positive-definite linear system involving the optional $S$ that might arise.
-Possible choices are currently: 'sils', 'ma27', 'ma57', 'ma77', 'ma86', 'ma87', 'ma97', ssids, 'pardiso', 'wsmp', 'sytr', 'potr' and 'pbtr' although only 'sytr', 'potr', 'pbtr' and, for OMP 4.0-compliant compilers, 'ssids' are installed by default; others are easily installed (see README.external).
+Possible choices are currently: 'sils', 'ma27', 'ma57', 'ma77', 'ma86', 'ma87', 'ma97', slblt, 'pardiso', 'wsmp', 'sytr', 'potr' and 'pbtr' although only 'sytr', 'potr', 'pbtr' and 'slblt' are installed by default; others are easily installed (see README.external).
 More details of the capabilities of each solver are provided in the documentation for :ref:`galahad_sls<details-sls__solvers>`.

 .. index:: pair: variable; prefix
 .. _doxid-structtrek__control__type_prefix: